Table of content

 First of all, I'd like to highlight the meaning of MVP.
 Minimum Viable Product is the bare form of the product that is capable of solving the user's problem.

-"If there is a nice-to-have feature you hesitate about, then probably you should not include it in MVP."
+"If there is a nice-to-have feature you hesitate about, then you probably should not include it in MVP."

 People don't need more filters when looking for something online — they need better results.
 It follows that the must-have features depend on the product itself.
 If you are building Shazam, you will need only one button to test the idea.
 If you are making the next Amazon, you will need only those features that provide maximum value to your customers.